galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-submit.md

 ### Getting help

-Use the following commands to get more information about the command and command options on Mac or Unix, including default values.
+Use the following command to get more information about the command and command options on Mac or Unix, including default values.

 ```
 galasactl --help
 ```

-If you are using Windows, use the following commands:
+If you are using Windows, use the following command:

 ```
 galasactl.exe --help
 ```

-### Submitting tests from a portfolio
+### Submitting tests to an ecosystem from a portfolio

 The following example assumes that you have created a `test.yaml` portfolio by using the [runs prepare](./ecosystem-cli-runs-prepare) command.
 The command submits tests from the `test.yaml` portfolio, and specifies the following settings:
 ```